Hack4Kids/Event-20_10_2018/README.md

 Material for the Hack4Kids @ the Luxembourg House of Fintech

-All material is licensed under CC-BY-SA 4.0 (unless specified otherwise).
+All material is licensed under <a href="https://creativecommons.org/licenses/by-sa/4.0/"> CC-BY-SA 4.0 </a>(unless specified otherwise).

 Files: